NLTP/Rules/README.md

 ##### _Section I - League Basics_

-- (a) The league commissioners for NLTP Season 19 are [UNDEFINED]
+- (a) The CRC Chair for NLTP Season 20 is IfYouSeekAmy.
+- (b) The rules committee consists of Cheezedoodle (Vice-Chair), Activ., A$AP and SmallyBigs.
-- (b) The league shall consist of 12 teams
+- (c) The league shall consist of 12 teams.
-- (c) There are 7 weeks in the regular season.
+- (d) There are 7 weeks in the regular season.
-- (d) The first week of the regular season will begin on Tuesday, September 8, 2020.
+- (e) The first week of the regular season will begin on Tuesday, January 19, 2021.

 ##### _Section II - Team Structure_